backstage/backstage/plugins/events-backend/README.md

 Welcome to the events-backend backend plugin!

-This package is based on [events-node](../events-node) and its `eventsServiceRef` that is at the core of the event support.
+This package is based on [events-node](../events-node) and its `coreServices.events` ref that is at the core of the event support.
 It provides an `eventsPlugin` (exported as `default`).

 By default, the plugin ships with support to receive events via HTTP endpoints